![]() |

 This pretty, wild flower, common around here, is called Painted Cup or Indian Paintbrush.

 Wiarton's claim to fame is Willie the Groundhog.
 Wiarton is the home of Canada's most famous prognosticating groundhog, Wiarton Willie.
 According to their website, 'Each February 2nd, dark and early, towns' folk and fans come out to hear Willie's prediction.
 Will it be an early spring or six more weeks of winter?'
-It's just an excuse to sell some food and drink and cheer themselves up after a long winter!
+It's just an excuse to sell some food and drink and cheer themselves up

 Patriotic tulips in the English garden here.